kubeflow/pipelines/components/aws/sagemaker/deploy/README.md

 endpoint_tags | Key-value pairs to tag the Hosting endpoint in AWS | Yes | Yes | Dict | | {} |
 endpoint_name | The name of the endpoint.
 The name must be unique within an AWS Region in your AWS account | Yes | Yes | String | | |

 In SageMaker, you can create an endpoint that can host multiple models.
 The set of parameters below represent a production variant.
 A production variant identifies a model that you want to host and the resources (e.g. instance type, initial traffic distribution etc.) to deploy for hosting it.
-You must specify atleast one production variant to create an endpoint.
+You must specify at least one production variant to create an endpoint.

 Argument        | Description                 | Optional (in pipeline definition) | Optional (in UI) | Data type  | Accepted values | Default    |
 :---            | :----------                 | :----------                       | :----------      | :----------| :----------     | :----------|